Dov Shmotkin: Gerontological research

-Another main concern in Shmotkin's gerontological work has been the role of individuals' time perspective in understanding later life's phenomena.

-At old age, in an apparent paradoxical fashion, people usually preserve relatively high levels of happiness, even following harsh adversity in the past and in the face of a foreshortened future.
-Besides this inclination, Shmotkin's studies showed modes whereby older people sorted out positive and negative feelings from their past and buffered fears about their future.
-In these inquiries, notions of time perspective appeared fully embedded in the adjustment of people to their old age.
+Another focus point of Shmotkin's gerontological work was the role of individuals' time perspective in understanding their later life.
+At old age, people usually preserve high levels of happiness, even following harsh adversity in the past.
+Shmotkin's studies showed that older people organised positive and negative feelings from their past and buffered fears about their future; notions of time perspective appeared embedded in people's adjustment to aging.